-- 17. This Prudential Standard only applies to the outsourcing of a material business activity as defined in this Prudential Standard. - 18.
-A 'material business activity' is one that has the potential, if disrupted, to have a significant impact on the APRA-regulated institution's or group's business operations or its ability to manage risks effectively, having regard to such factors as: - (a) the financial, operational and reputational impact of a failure of the service provider to perform over a given period of time; - (b) the cost of the outsourcing arrangement as a share of total costs; - (c) the degree of difficulty, including the time taken, in finding an alternative service provider or bringing the business activity in-house; - (d) the ability of the institution or member of the group to meet regulatory requirements if there are problems with the service provider; - (e) potential losses to the institution's or group's customers and other affected parties in the event of a service provider failure; and - (f) affiliation or other relationship between the institution or group and the service provider. - 19.
-For the purposes of this Prudential Standard, the internal audit function and the risk management function are material business activities.
+- 13. This Prudential Standard only applies to the outsourcing of a material business activity as defined in this Prudential Standard. - 14.
+A 'material business activity' is one that has the potential, if disrupted, to have a significant impact on the APRA-regulated institution's or group's business operations or its ability to manage risks effectively, having regard to such factors as: - (a) the financial and operational impact and impact on reputation of a failure of the service provider to perform over a given period of time; - (b) the cost of the outsourcing arrangement as a share of total costs; - (c) the degree of difficulty, including the time taken, in finding an alternative service provider or bringing the business activity in-house; - (d) the ability of the APRA-regulated institution or member of the group to meet regulatory requirements if there are problems with the service provider; - (e) potential losses to the APRA-regulated institution's or group's customers and other affected parties in the event of a service provider failure; and - (f) affiliation or other relationship between the APRA-regulated institution or group and the service provider.